Sleep Training System™

 Working with proven principles to counter dysfunctional thoughts and behaviors, you will steadily strengthen your mind and body’s inherent natural sleep system.
 These methods have been shown to help most everyone in some form.
 Using these tools and techniques, many former insomniacs have become normal sleepers again.
 There is every reason to believe you can too.

 Let’s turn now to some basic principles about sleep.
 This background knowledge will help you better understand sleep, possibly clear up some misconceptions, and help you begin to feel more confident about strengthening your own sleep system.

 What is sleep?

 Sleep is a naturally occurring state of deep rest.
-In humans, sleep is characterized by a disengagement of our conscious minds, and by muscle inactivity.
+In humans, sleep is characterized by disengagement of our conscious minds, and by inactivity of our muscles.
 All mammals, and most animals – including birds, reptiles, fish, even insects – need some form of sleep to survive.

 The amount of sleep, when it occurs, and how it happens varies widely among different species.
 A brown bat, for instance, sleeps about 83% of its life, while a giraffe sleeps less than 2 hours a day.

 Species Average Total Sleep Time (hours/day)

 owl monkey 17.0

 human infant 16.0

 guinea pig 9.4